Noch €100,00 until free shipping

 Target : List

-For a short, relaxing tour on Föhr, the route from the bird hide in Oevenum to the dog beach in Wyk is ideal.
-The approximately 12-kilometer route leads along quiet paths through the expansive island landscape , past fields and small farms .
-Along the way, there are beautiful views of the marsh and numerous opportunities for short breaks.
-After about 35 minutes, you'll reach the dog beach in Wyk: ideal for a short ride with your dog in your bike bag and a refreshing dip in the sea.
+For a short, relaxed tour on Föhr, the route from the bird decoy in Oevenum to the dog beach in Wyk is ideal.
+The approximately 12-kilometer route leads along quiet paths through the expansive island landscape , past fields and small farmsteads .
+Along the way, you'll find beautiful views across the marshland and plenty of opportunities for short breaks.
+After about 35 minutes, you'll reach the dog beach in Wyk: perfect for a quick ride with your dog in your pannier and a refreshing dip in the sea.

 Starting point : Vogelkoje in Oevenum